DeVon Franklin: Works

-Franklin is the author of two best-selling books, Produced By Faith and New York Times best-seller The Wait.
+Franklin is the author of two best-selling books, Produced by Faith: Enjoy Real Success without Losing Your True Self and the New York Times best-seller The Wait: A Powerful Practice for Finding the Love of Your Life and the Life You Love.
 His book The Hollywood Commandments: A Spiritual Guide to Secular Success was released in 2017.

-Produced By Faith
+Produced by Faith

-Produced By Faith was released in June 2012 and emphasizes how faith, life and work all interact and are parallel.
+Produced by Faith: Enjoy Real Success without Losing Your True Self was released in June 2012 and emphasizes how faith, life and work all interact and are parallel.
 The book is a dynamic business model for building a thriving career without compromising your faith.
-In an interview with Deadline Hollywood, Franklin says, “The idea of the book is, you don’t have to compromise your faith to pursue your career dreams.”
+In an interview with Deadline Hollywood, Franklin says: "The idea of the book is, you don't have to compromise your faith to pursue your career dreams."
 Franklin shows how to discover The Big Idea for your life, take your career to the next level, recognize the signs God sends you that indicate when it's time to move in a new direction, stand firm on your Christian principles without compromise, and choose a profession, industry, or company that is in tune with your purpose.

 The Wait

-Franklin co-wrote his second book, The Wait, with his then-wife Meagan Good.
+Franklin co-wrote his second book, The Wait: A Powerful Practice for Finding the Love of Your Life and the Life You Love, with his then-wife Meagan Good.
 The book was released in February 2016 and quickly became a New York Times bestseller in several categories.
 In the book, the couple share their personal love story, and the message that waiting until marriage can help you find the person you are meant to be with.
 The book describes the most important moments from their relationship and advice on how waiting can transform relationships.

-Fox LA says The Wait“…talks about finding true love through celibacy, as well as the benefits of delayed gratification in all walks of life (professional, personal, spiritual etc).
-They use their own personal story of waiting as an example.”
+KTTV says The Wait"…talks about finding true love through celibacy, as well as the benefits of delayed gratification in all walks of life (professional, personal, spiritual etc).
+They use their own personal story of waiting as an example."